INTRODUCTION TO DESIGN AND SCENOGRAPHY - 2019/0

 An introduction to practitioners of theatre design and scenography, past and present.

-The practical tools of the designer: visual research, mood-boarding, model-making, technical drawing, and sketch-modelling as a development tool.
+The practical tools of the designer: mood-boarding, model-making and design presentation skills.

-The power of the object in space to contribute to storytelling on stage.
+The power of the object in space to contribute to storytelling.

-The power of other means besides the internet to inform visual research for design, for example: the library, real places, self-generated images, printed media or found objects.
+The use of other means besides the internet to inform visual research e.g, self generated images, found objects and the library.

 |Assessment type||Unit of assessment||Weighting|